NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

 ## RAPIDS Accelerator for Apache Spark Docker container for Databricks

-Github repo [spark-rapids-container](https://github.com/NVIDIA/spark-rapids-container) provides the Dockerfile and scripts to build a custom Docker containers with RAPIDS Accelerator for Apache Spark.
+Github repo [spark-rapids-container](https://github.com/NVIDIA/spark-rapids-container) provides the Dockerfile and scripts to build custom Docker containers with RAPIDS Accelerator for Apache Spark.

 Please refer to [Databricks doc](https://github.com/NVIDIA/spark-rapids-container/tree/main/Databricks) for more details.